ChristopherCochet/sparkify-customer-churn-prediction/index.md

 * **What propotion of Spakify customers have churned ?**
 ```
-Overall, 40% of Sparkify users have churned in the dataset
+Overall, 40% of Sparkify users have churned in the dataset.
+We therefore won't need to deal with an imbalanced dataset while modelling.
 ```

 <kbd> <img src="images/churn-proportion.PNG/?raw=true"/> </kbd>